usnistgov/libbiomeval/README.md

 System Packages
 ---------------
- * Some modules require system packages that may not be installed by default o all operating systems.
+ * Some modules require system packages that may not be installed by default on all operating systems.
 Package names are listed below for RHEL/CentOS, macOS (via [MacPorts](https://www.macports.org)), Ubuntu, and Windows (via [`vcpkg`](https://github.com/Microsoft/vcpkg)).
 Other operating systems may